 "Brothers, I can speak confidently to you about our forefather David, that he both died and was buried, and his tomb is with us to this day.
 So then, because he was a prophet and knew that God had sworn to him with an oath to seat one of his descendants on his throne, David by foreseeing this spoke about the resurrection of the Christ, that he was neither abandoned to Hades, nor did his body experience decay.
 This Jesus God raised up, and we are all witnesses of it.
 So then, exalted to the right hand of God, and having received the promise of the Holy Spirit from the Father, he has poured out what you both see and hear.
 For David did not ascend into heaven, but he himself says, 'The Lord said to my lord, "Sit at my right hand until I make your enemies a footstool for your feet."'
 Therefore let all the house of Israel know beyond a doubt that God has made this Jesus whom you crucified both Lord and Christ."
 (Acts 2:29-36 NET)

-Realize, if Jesus had not been resurrected, then there would not be a New Covenant to offer the benefits of Jesus's substitutional and sacrificial death.
-He arose from the dead to make a new way of being right with God the Father by Grace (i.e., favor) that receives Mercy (i.e., God's ability to solve any and all problems) through Faith (1 Timothy 2:5.
+Realize, if Jesus had not been resurrected, then there would not be a mediatorial Great High Priest to offer the benefits of the New Covenant inaugarated by Jesus's substitutional and sacrificial death.
+He arose from the dead to become the mediatoral agent for this new way of being right with God the Father by Grace (i.e., favor) that receives Mercy (i.e., God's ability to solve any and all problems) through Faith (1 Timothy 2:5.
 1 Corinthians 15:3,4.
 Ephesians 2:8,9.
 Philippians 3:8,9).
 Furthermore, if Jesus had been resurrected as only human or only God He would not have been able to have been the mediator for mankind in the New, and better, Covenant that had to be made between God the Father and God the Son - for us!
 Later, Jesus suddenly appeared to ten of the apostles and ate broiled fish in their presence to show that He had a glorified (1) body that was both spirit (invisible until desired to be seen) and flesh (He could eat food which is something a spirit cannot do).
 (Luke 24:36-38) That is, He is 100% God and 100% Man!
 Hallelujah!

 From Paul, a slave of Christ Jesus, called to be an apostle, set apart for the gospel of God.
 This gospel he promised beforehand through his prophets in the holy scriptures, concerning his Son who was a descendant of David with reference to the flesh, who was appointed the Son-of-God-in-power according to the Holy Spirit by the resurrection from the dead, Jesus Christ our Lord.
 (Romans 1:1-4 NET)